Guest-615695028/Guest-615695028/en/README.md

 ### An hour, an honor, an honest man...
 For dialectal scalability and concerning British withdrawing from EU (_known as_ [Brexit](https://en.wikipedia.org/wiki/Brexit)), words that begin with vowel letters (except ones beginning with _one_ peonounced as _won_), or "h" in Greek or Latin lexicons, is attached to "an", otherwise "a".
 Confer French _l'oiseau_ (the bird), _aujourd'hui_ (today), etc..
-> Imagine an European who has sent an unique letter "ewe" to you.
+> Imagine an European who carries an US dollar.